03 Using R syntax

 For this function to work, you must provide a path to a directory

-where your new transformer should be saved.
-Furthermore, you must
+where your new transformer should be saved (model_dir

-provide raw texts.
-These texts are not used for
+Furthermore, you must provide raw texts.
+These texts are

-training the transformer but for training the vocabulary.
-The maximum
+not used to train the transformer but for the

-size of the vocabulary is determined by vocab_size
+vocabulary.
+The maximum size of the vocabulary is determined by

 Please note that with max_position_embeddings